 TOPICS OF RELEVANCE

 - Circularity of resources: as every industrial process generates primary products and secondary products, what is outputted in excess is considered waste.
 For example, the petrol refinery process generates oil and gas as primary products.
 Plastics and fertilisers were produced later during the 20th century as secondary products through an innovation process that is like what is suggested in this call.
 Still today a significant part of the refinery process generates CO2 and chemical liquids than are either dumped or stored.
 An innovation in this category would aim to collect and transform this waste into positive outputs even within the same sector.
 ICT-AGRI-FOOD has highlighted another example in this area of application related to Carbon Farming.
 Industries and businesses can profit from agriculture as a carbon sink and by CO2 certificates that they can buy.
 Reciprocally agriculture can profit from resilient ecosystems and increased soil fertility and an additional income source (that could be presented as a second harvest for the farmer).

 ABOUT THE OPPORTUNITY

 Feasibility Studies will be supported under this Call.
-They should start in 2023 and run for one year.
+They should start in 2023 and run for 9 months.

 The target users and stakeholders for this tender are not limited to any category or sector as explained above.
 Two partners of the ESA Business Applications and Space Solutions (BASS) programme have expressed interest in the proposed concept and are supporting this call.
 These are ICT-AGRI-FOOD, the largest Agriculture and Food IT innovation network in Europe, including researchers in academia, the private and public sector; and ENEL - a major European power company championing innovation, sustainability, and renewable energies.